AmitNachimovitz/recipes_web_application/README.md

 # coronacipes

 ## Info
-This is the implementation of our frontend for our recipes web application.
-We used spoonacular food API and integrate it into our server.
+This project was build during the course "Web Development Enviermont" of Software and Information System Engineering at Ben-Gurion University.
+This is a full-stack web application that uses spoonacular API that we integrate into the server for retrieving recipes using different search options.
-To implement this project, we used a stack that includes Node.js for the backend, Vue framework for the frontend, and MSSQL for the database.
+The stack includes Node.Js with Express framework for the server and Microsoft SQL in Azure for the DB.
+The frontend of the app build using Vue.Js framework.

 ### Authors